What Is Humane Animal Control?

 Before you go ahead with either of the traps, you first need to consider a few points:

 ● Animals such as skunks, woodchucks, and more may find shelter around or in your home between the months of March and August as this is their birthing season.
 They will want to find a dark, quiet place to give birth, and then bring up their young.
-When an animal is live trapped then relocated, or if a kill trap is used, its litter will be left behind, and they will most likely die since their mother is not there to feed them or look after them.
+When an animal is live-trapped then relocated, or if a kill trap is used, its litter will be left behind, and they will most likely die since their mother is not there to feed them or look after them.
 If there is an animal that’s made its nest in your home between these months, try to find out if it is a mother.
 You may never see the babies, but this doesn’t mean that the animal doesn’t have a nest with dependent babies.

-● Live catching and rehoming the animal sounds like a great idea, but depending on the animal, it could actually doom it.
-Placing any animal in an entirely new surrounding will disorientate it, and it won’t settle in quickly, but for some animals like squirrels, releasing them into a strange woodland area could result in its death.
+● Live catching and to rehome the animal sounds like a great idea, but depending on the animal, it could actually doom it.
+Placing any animal in entirely new surroundings will disorientate it, and it won’t settle in quickly, but for some animals like squirrels, releasing them into a strange woodland area could result in its death.
 Squirrels spend a lot of their time collecting food and storing it ready for the winter.
 If you capture a squirrel then rehome it, it will lose all of this stored food and may die due to this.
 With any animal you place in unfamiliar territory, they will be confused, and they won’t know where they can find food, water or shelter.

 ● If you have an opossum living in your yard or home, live catching and rehoming them is a lot easier.
 If an opossum is a mother, it will carry her babies on her, so she is unlikely to be separated from them.
 Opossums are also animals that tend to wander and they have no fixed home, so placing them in a new environment isn’t something that could potentially kill them.

-When it comes to live trapping, you need to have patience.
+When it comes to live to trap, you need to have patience.
 If the animal isn’t causing any harm or damage to you or your home, then give it a little bit of time, and they may move on.
 It can sometimes be necessary for the animal to be put down, for example, if the animal is injured or if the animal is a feral cat.
 If an animal is put down, it will be done in the most humane way possible.

 Keeping Wildlife Out Of Your Home